simonsobs/sotodlib/docs/site_pipeline.rst

 The second dataset is called `focal_plane` and has columns:

-- `dets:det_id`, the detector id as matched by this element.
 - `dets:readout_id`, the readout id.
+- `matched_det_id`, the detector id as matched by this element.
-- `dets:band`, the SMuRF band.
+- `band`, the SMuRF band.
-- `dets:channel`, the SMuRF channel.
+- `channel`, the SMuRF channel.
-- `dets:avg_xi`, average xi for each detector.
+- `xi`, average xi for each detector.
-- `dets:avg_eta`, average eta for each detector.
+- `eta`, average eta for each detector.
-- `dets:avg_polang`, average polarization angle for each detector.
+- `polang`, average polarization angle for each detector.
-- `dets:meas_x`, the measured x position of each detector on the array.
+- `meas_x`, the measured x position of each detector on the array.
-- `dets:meas_y`, the measured y position of each detector on the array.
+- `meas_y`, the measured y position of each detector on the array.
-- `dets:meas_pol`, the measured polarization angle of each detector on the array.
+- `meas_pol`, the measured polarization angle of each detector on the array.
-- `dets:likelihood`, the liklihood of the match for each detector.
+- `likelihood`, the liklihood of the match for each detector.
-- `dets:outliers`, flag that shows which detectors look like outliers.
+- `outliers`, flag that shows which detectors look like outliers.

 In the case where this element is run on a single observation the datasets will be contained in a group named after the `obs_id`.
 In this case the results can be found